-Running with Java 1.5
+Running with Java 5

-WebSphere Event Broker supplies two versions of Java, version 1.4.2 and version 1.5.
+WebSphere Event Broker supplies two versions of Java, version 1.4.2 and version 5 (also known as version 1.5).
 Both versions are installed, and all components are configured to run with the default version 1.4.2.
-Complete the steps below to configure all components on this system to use Java 1.5 (you cannot make this change for individual components).
+Complete the steps below to configure all components on this system to use Java 5 (you cannot make this change for individual components).

 - 1. To check what level of Java you are currently working with, enter the following command: - java -fullversion - 2.
-To upgrade to Java 1.5, copy the script file mqsijava15.sh from the directory install_dir/bin to the directory workpath/common/profiles. - 3.
-Close the current shell and open a new shell before you run masiprofile.
+To upgrade to Java 5, copy the script file mqsijava15.sh from the directory install_dir/bin to the directory workpath/common/profiles. - 3.
+Close the current shell and open a new shell before you run mqsiprofile.
 If one or more runtime components (broker, Configuration Manager, User Name Server) are active, stop and restart each component to pick up the change.